ParallelMaths/parallel/pages/7-04-matts-favourite-number.md

 ## 1. Matt’s favourite number

-Maths Inspirations offers lectures each morning and afternoon, aimed at school across England and sometimes beyond.
+Maths Inspirations offers lectures each morning and afternoon, aimed at schools across England and sometimes beyond.
 Here is a clip from one of their lectures, featuring Matt Parker talking about his favourite number… or at least his favourite number that week.

 @[youtube](wt5cRQY8F30?end=382&rel=0)